 There are many differences that should to be taken into consideration when choosing whether to set up your test as a qualitative or quantitative study.
 Qualitative testing yields results that can answer questions related to “why is this happening?”
 Or “how did that interaction make you feel?”.
 Where the main goal of performing a quantitative usability test is to gain some metrics, whether it be the success of a certain task, or time taken to complete a task, to name only a few.

 This is especially true in the case of the quantitative usability test known as benchmarking.
-It follows the same methodology as a qualitative usability testing.
-The focus, however, is placed more on metrics that can be gained rather than insights.
+It follows the same methodology as a qualitative usability test.
+The focus, however, is placed more on metrics that can be gained, rather than insights into a consumers thinking.
 Users are asked to perform realistic tasks while the testers observe the time it takes to complete said tasks, as well as the success and failure rates of those tasks.

-But mainly, benchmarking is used to chart a site or app’s progress over time!
-This can be the progress of a prototypes iterations, different versions of an application, or can be the progress of different sites running parallel to one another.
+Mainly, benchmarking is used to chart a website or app’s progress over time!
+This can be the progress of a prototype’s iteration, different versions of an application, or it can be the progress of different sites running parallel to one another.

 The benefits of benchmarking are not only in the information gained, but the way in which the information can be shared.
 Numbers and figures are concrete and hold a bit more weight than the insights gained from just qualitative testing alone.
 Also charts and direct comparisons can be more effective when trying to persuade higher ups in any one direction.
 The metrics are readily available at a glance, so the need to sit through users test videos is lessened, if only a bit.